ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 To test internet connectivity, log in to one of the VMs that are attached to the network for which the firewall and NAT rules were defined and renew the DHCP lease.
 * For Windows, open a command prompt and issue the `ipconfig /renew` command.
 * For Linux, type `systemctl restart network`.
 Depending on the type and version of Linux, this command might vary.
-From the command line ping ``8.8.8.8`` or ``9.9.9.9``.
+From the command line, ping ``8.8.8.8`` or ``9.9.9.9``.
 If everything is configured correctly, you receive a reply.
-If the name resolution is required and no DNS server was define, yet you can configure either ``9.9.9.9`` or ``8.8.8.8`` on the VM, edit the DHCP pool and define it there.
+If the name resolution is required and no DNS server was defined, yet you can configure either ``9.9.9.9`` or ``8.8.8.8`` on the VM, edit the DHCP pool and define it there.

 ##### Destination NAT definition and port forwarding
 {: #shared_vcd-ops-guide-destination-nat}